dotnet/iot/Documentation/Devices-conventions.md

 # Conventions for devices APIs

+This document is meant to provide guidelines.
+If you think the guidelines don't make sense in a specifc case (or at all) please file an issue or mention it in the PR description.

+## Expose everything device has vs. expose simple functionality

+All APIs should be as simple as they can be and simplicity is the most important when desiging APIs.

+It is acceptable for the device to provide full functionality exposed by the device but if full functionality makes simple stuff hardly discoverable or harder to reason about then you should consider making advanced functionality `protected` or move it to a separate class.

+I.e. every thermometer should have a way of getting a temperature (i.e. `GetTemperature`).
+If your thermometer is special (i.e. very high resolution) exposing internal representation might make sense but for regular thermometer it likely will not.
+On the other hand exposing way of calibrating the thermometer is recommended (but not required).
+Going further if your thermometer exposes 100 calibration parameters it probably would make it hard to see what the device actually was meant for and therefore such parameters should be made `protected` (so that derived class can still access it) or moved to a seperate class - it is fine to expose one calibration method directly and move remainder elsewhere.

+There is no specific guidelines what simple and main scenario is but you should consider what is the most likely thing user will do with your device and you should think if it will be useful and if it is exposed as simple as possible.
+If reality will be different than initial assumptions the device can be modified later.

 ## Value returned by sensor

 - Methods (i.e. `ReadTemperature`/`GetTemperature`) should be used for anything which may change between the calls